Theresa Sokyrka: Biography

+She was Saskatchewan Centennial 2005 Youth Ambassador.

 Sokyrka currently lives in Saskatoon, Saskatchewan.
-Her latest album, released in 2013, is "Prairie Winds" which she recorded, mixed and mastered in Madrid, Spain in two weeks.
+Her 2013 album, Prairie Winds was recorded, mixed and mastered in Madrid, Spain in two weeks.

 Canadian Idol

 On the second season of Canadian Idol, Sokyrka was known for scatting during her songs, the grace she showed during the judges' critiques, and her friendly personality.
 Zack Werner once said she was his favourite singer on the show from the first two seasons.
 A memorable comment made about Sokyrka came from judge Jake Gold; he said "Your future is so bright, I've got to wear shades" as he put on his sunglasses.
 Kalan Porter said it was great ending the show with Theresa, and that she had something really special to offer.
 The duet they performed during the finale, "True Colors", was arguably one of the most touching moments in Canadian Idol history.

 Songs that Theresa performed during the season included:

 Her standout songs on the show were "Summertime", "Good Mother", "Song For A Winter's Night", "Cruisin", "Ready for Love", and "Come Away with Me".